 Schedule 4.
-Commercially Case Cooled Bulbs, Easter 1993
+Commercially Case Cooled Bulbs, Easter 1994

-a) Cooled bulbs are used.

-b) Bulbs should arrive between November 18 and 25, 1992.
+- a) Cooled bulbs are used. - b) Bulbs should arrive early-mid December 1993.
 Make sure that the peat in the crate is moist.
 If dry, moisten the peat.
 The peat must be moist for the bulbs to perceive the cooling treatment.
-Dry peat suggests that bulbs may not have been cooled adequately and/ or have been cooled unevenly.
+Dry peat suggests that bulbs may not have been cooled adequately and/or have been cooled unevenly.

 - a) Dip bulbs for control of bulb mites.
 Pot bulbs immediately after receiving them.
-Drench potted bulbs with a fungicide for control of Pythium and Rhizoctonia. - b) Media temperatures should be maintained between 55° and 60°F until shoot emergence.
+Drench potted bulbs with a fungicide for control of Pythium and Rhizoctonia. - b) Media temperatures should be maintained between 63° and 65°F until shoot emergence.
 High media temperatures promote shoot emergence before adequate rooting.
 Poor rooting results in short lower leaves.
-After shoot emergence, media temperature should be maintained at about 60°F until the meristem is above the media surface.
-The bulk of your lily population should be emerged by January 5, 1993.
+After shoot emergence, air temperature should be maintained at about 63° to 65°F until the meristem is above the media surface.

+The bulk of your lily population should be emerged by December 27, 1993 if you're a wholesaler or December 31, 1993 if you're a retailer.
 Lower temperatures may limit root development.
 High air temperature may delay flower initiation or negate the vernalization treatment entirely.
+Maintain 65°F air temperature between emergence and initiation.
+Flower initiation should occur by January 18, 1994 for wholesalers and January 23, 1994 for retailers.

-Flower initiation should occur by January 28, 1993. - c) At shoot emergence you may want to place plants under long day conditions to insure that plants have been induced to flower.
+At shoot emergence you may want to place C) plants under long day conditions to insure that plants have been induced to flower.
 Expose emerged shoots to long days by placing plants in an area where they will receive 10 foot candles of night interruption lighting from 10:00 p.m. to 2:00 a.m.
 Remember that both cooling and long days can induce an Easter lily to flower.
 Because of the potential for shoot elongation when night lighting with incandescent lamps, we recommend that you light for only 1 week unless plants received less than 6 weeks of cooling.
 Fluorescent lamps are preferable to incandescent lamps and are equally effective.